continuousphp/deploy-agent/README.md

 * PHP 5.5+
 * PHP mcrypt extension
-* sqlite or other doctrine compatible SGBD (sqlite is currently the only one officially supported)
+* **sqlite** or other doctrine compatible SGBD (sqlite is currently the only one officially supported)

+:warning: the PHP sqlite extension is not installed by default.

 # Installation by Docker ( Container Service )